 To begin to understand a location you should aim to answer the following questions:

 Success in landscape photography is so often a case of being in the right place at the right time.
-If you have an intimate understanding of several locations, then this makes it much easier to plan ahead and to pick the right location based on the foreseeable conditions.
+If you have an intimate understanding of several locations this makes it much easier to plan ahead and to pick the right location based on the foreseeable conditions.

-It can take years to produce a photograph like this one of the sun rising over Ullswater.
+Image: It took me 5 years to produce this photograph of the sun rising over Ullswater.

 Consider the photograph above, taken from Glencoyne on Ullswater in the Lake District, UK.
 I first photographed this scene in April 2016, revisiting it many times in the years that followed.